RigsOfRods/docs.rigsofrods.org/source/vehicle-creation/fileformat-truck.md

 ### Default_skin

 Overrides the pre-selected skin of the truck.
-The specified skin will be displayed at the top of skin selector instead of the dummy "Default skin" entry.
+The specified skin will be displayed at the top of the skin selector instead of the dummy "Default skin" entry.

 If no other skins are available, the skin will be applied automatically.